kw3002/Final_datastudio/README.md

 (2) Household income data: This paper uses U.S. census data (https://www.census.gov/data/tables/2021/demo/income-poverty/p60-273.html) for household income data.
 According to the FDIC data (https://www.fdic.gov/analysis/household-survey/2019appendix.pdf “A.6 Interest in Having a Bank Account, Among Unbanked Households, by Previous Bank Account Ownership and Household Characteristics, 2019”, p.9) in 2019, of the 6.9 million unbanked households, 3.2 million (about 47%) have annual household incomes below $15,000, and 5.1 million (about 75%) have annual household incomes below $30,000.
 Given that unbanked households are more likely to be low-income households, I use the bottom 20th percentile of household income (approximately $25,000) for the analysis from “Table A-4a.Selected Measures of Household Income Dispersion: 1967 to 2020" (https://www2.census.gov/programs-surveys/demo/tables/p60/273/tableA4.xlsx).
 According to a footnote in Table A4, the income data are adjusted for inflation using the Consumer Price Index data.

 (3) Bank usage data: This analysis uses FDIC Survey on Household Use of Banking and Financial Services as a source for bank usage data.
 This survey began in 2009 and is conducted every two years.
 This analysis uses data from 2009 to 2019.
 Three types of bank usage data can be obtained: (a) the unbanked rate,  (b) the underbanked rate, and (c) the rate of unbanked households that cannot afford a bank account for financial reasons.
+The sources of the respective data are as follows.

 (a) unbanked rate: